nshen7/rsna-2024/README.md

 ## Summary of Results

 - Performance of the disc detection models:

     A detailed performance evaluation on the test set for the disc detection models can be found in the notebook [03_test_disc_detection.ipynb](https://github.com/nshen7/rsna-2024/blob/main/notebooks/03_test_disc_detection.ipynb).
 Results are reported based on average precision and average recall metrics at various Intersection over Union (IoU) thresholds and sizes of detected areas to assess its ability to localize and classify spinal disc anomalies accurately.
-In a nutshell, all three models performed well on the test set, resulting in a precision of around 85\~95% for IoU of 0.5 and 0.75 and a recall of 80\~85% for IoU of 0.5:0.95.
+All three models performed well on the test set, resulting in a precision of around 85\~95% for IoU of 0.5 and 0.75 and a recall of 80\~85% for IoU of 0.5:0.95.

 - Overall performance of severity classification:

     A detailed performance evaluation on the test set for the entire pipeline can be found in the notebook [05_test_severity_classification.ipynb](https://github.com/nshen7/rsna-2024/blob/main/notebooks/05_test_severity_classification.ipynb).
 Results are reported based on accuracy, precision, recall, and F1 scores.
 Our pipeline resulted in an overall loss of 0.5847 and a classification accuracy of 80.90% on the test set across all severity levels, and similar performance was observed across all spinal conditions.

   In particular, the pipeline performed much better in identifying the Normal/Mild than the Moderate and Severe, which might be due to the limited sample size of the Moderate and Severe classes.
 See below for the overall accuracy metrics for the three conditions individually:
     - Class 'Normal/Mild': Precision: 0.9174, Recall: 0.8955, F1-score: 0.9063
     - Class 'Moderate':    Precision: 0.4511, Recall: 0.4938, F1-score: 0.4715
     - Class 'Severe':      Precision: 0.4869, Recall: 0.5152, F1-score: 0.5007